Germany: Police raid Hells Angels clubs over 2014 murder | DW | 02.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The raids followed the murder and dismemberment of a gang member in 2014.
-Hundreds of officers, including riot police, were involved in the search of several apartments and a clubhouse belonging to the Hells Angels.
+The raids followed up on the murder and dismemberment of a gang member in 2014.
+Hundreds of officers including riot police were involved in the search of several apartments and a clubhouse belonging to the Hells Angels.

 Riot police and special forces employed an armored vehicle and searched at least 20 buildings, according to officials in Duisburg and Mönchengladbach.
 The raids began when several officers gained access to a clubhouse for the gang in Mönchengladbach.